1150 Boston Neck Road

 - Become a Friend of Quest

-A step up in giving amounts ($1,000-$10,000) not only will secure larger gifts (naming gifts such as picnic benches, trees, and classroom equipment), but it will also earn yourself a one-of-a-kind Quest hard hat!
-That hard hat will also give you VIP access to private tours of the new school during its construction.
+A step up in giving amounts ($1,000-$10,000) secure larger gifts (naming gifts such as picnic benches, trees, and classroom equipment).
 Donate now.

 - May Auction

-We are hoping to return to Plum Beach and try and top last year… Details to come.
-Email Kristin Barclay with any donations.
+We are hoping to top last year’s auction… Details to come.
+Email Erica Davies with any donations.